Frequently asked questions

 Are there entry requirements to the country I want to travel to?

-Entry requirements are changing constantly with some country's borders closed completely.
-We have listed some of the countries you are currently able to visit under the traffic light system here.
+Entry requirements remain for many countries.
+We have listed some of the countries you are currently able to visit here.
 We advise checking the most up-to-date information about entry requirements and restrictions for the country you would like to travel at the FCDO website here.
-Many countries currently require a negative PCR test result no less than 72 hours before you travel.
 For more information see our PCR testing page here.

 Can I get travel insurance to cover COVID-19?